 - The main exports consist of machinery, chemicals, scrap metal, citrus fruits, tea and fuel re-exports.

-Do you know any interesting facts about Georgia that we’ve missed?
-Share them with us in the comments section below!
+Do you know any interesting facts about Georgia?
+Share them in the comments below!